MadryLab/trak/docs/html/_sources/quickstart.rst.txt

     issue on github and we might add an :code:`assert` about :code:`model_id` consistency.

+After this, we get our :code:`TRAK` scores as a :code:`torch.Tensor` from the :meth:`.finalize_scores` method.
+That's it!
+Now let's take a look at what we got.

 Visualize the attributions!
 ---------------------------

-TODO: add images once we have them
+TODO: add images below code snipeets once we have them; some text to explain what's going on

 .. code-block:: python